tangsiwei0831/portofolio/blog-life/_posts/2022-07-11-Restaurants-01.md

 [Contrada](https://www.contradarestaurant.com/): 4.7/5.
 Delicious food with special taste, only problem is the amount, a little less.

+[Egg Club](https://eggclub.ca/): 4.5/5.
+A decent sandiwich, socre can be higher if price lower.

 [Koh Lipe](https://kohlipe.ca/): 4.9/5.
 Cheap price, decliciosu food, my favorite Thai food in Toronto.

 [Lee](https://leerestaurant.com/): 4.3/5.
 Average price 100+, Singapore style slaw worth to try, other is also ok, worth to go for one time.